ALM-Rangers/Roll-Up-Board-Widget-Extension/src/vsarVSTS-Roll-up-board/overview.md

 - Add a comment in the Q&A section below and please add an actionable review.
 - Send us an [email](mailto://mktdevlabs@microsoft.com).

-Review the [list of features and resolved issues of latest tools and extensions](https://aka.ms/vsarreleases) for information on the latest releases.